BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_conda.md

 (base)[username@spiedie81 ~]:
 ```

-If you disable Conda at log in and would like to use Conda, run:
+If you would like to disable Conda at log in and would like to use Conda, run:

 ```bash
 conda activate